splunk-terraform/terraform-provider-signalfx/docs/resources/dashboard_group.md

 * `name` - (Required) Name of the dashboard group.
 * `description` - (Required) Description of the dashboard group.
 * `teams` - (Optional) Team IDs to associate the dashboard group to.
-* `synced` - (Optional) Whether the resource in SignalForm and SignalFx are identical or not.
+* `synced` - (Optional) Whether the resource in the provider and SignalFx are identical or not.
 Used internally for syncing, you don not need to specify it.
 Whenever you see a change to this field in the plan, it means that your resource has been changed from the UI and Terraform is now going to re-sync it back to what is in your configuration.